Dead Battery? Doors Locked? Don’t Panic

 Step 1

-All Mercedes-Benz key fobs contain a valet key inside of them.
-Look where the fob is attached to the key ring.
+All Mercedes-Benz key fobs contain a valet key inside them.
+Look where the fob connects to the key ring.
 There is a little clip.
-Push that clip to the side and the valet key will pop out.
+Push that clip to the side, and the valet key will pop out.

 Step 2